tydev-new/ARCH/design_doc/3_engineering_design.md

 2. ARCH parses the command and determines if the container is ARCH-enabled
 3. If enabled, ARCH calls the Checkpoint Handler
 4. Checkpoint Handler determines the checkpoint image path

-5. Checkpoint Handler copies container files to the checkpoint image
+6. Checkpoint Handler copies container files to the checkpoint image using tar
-6. Checkpoint Handler calls Runc with modified checkpoint command
+7. Checkpoint Handler calls Runc with modified checkpoint command
-7. Runc performs the checkpoint operation
+8. Runc (integrated CRIU) performs the checkpoint operation
-8. Checkpoint Handler updates container state
+9. Checkpoint Handler updates container state

 ### Restore Flow